abpframework/abp/docs/en/Module-Development-Basics.md

 ABP automatically registers all the services of your module to the [dependency injection](Dependency-Injection.md) system.
 It finds the service types by scanning types in the assembly that defines your module class.
 That assembly is considered as the main assembly of your module.

 Typically, every assembly contains a separate module class definition.
-Then modules depends on each other using the `DependsOn` attribute as explained in the previous section.
+Then modules depend on each other using the `DependsOn` attribute as explained in the previous section.
 However, in some rare cases, your module may be consisting of multiple assemblies, and only one of them defines a module class, and you want to make the other assemblies parts of your module.
 In that case, you can use the `AdditionalAssembly` attribute as shown below:

 ````csharp
 [DependsOn(...)] // Your module dependencies as you normally do